Personalized Hadley Storybook — Make Her the Hero

 How Personalized Stories Help Hadley Grow

 Every story presents creative challenges.
 When story-Hadley encounters a locked door, a missing ingredient, or a friend in need, the solutions require creative thinking.
-Hadley unconsciously practices this creativity while reading, generating potential solutions before seeing what story-Hadley actually does.
+Hadley unconsciously practices that thinking while reading — generating possible solutions before seeing what story-Hadley actually does.
+The personalized element adds crucial motivation: Hadley cares more about her own story-self's problems than about a generic protagonist's, and that emotional investment deepens the creative engagement.

 What Makes Hadley Special